syncfusion-content/javascript-docs/js/TagCloud/Data-Binding.md

-## Angular binding
+## AngularJS binding

-**TagCloud** widget is availed with two types of angularJS support namely,
+**TagCloud** widget is availed with two types of AngularJS support namely,

 * One way binding
 * Two way binding

 One-way binding refers to the process of applying scope values to all available properties of the TagCloud widget, but the changes made in **TagCloud** widget is not reflected or triggered in turn to the scope collection.
 This kind of binding applies to all the properties of the **TagCloud** widget.

-Two-way binding supports both the processes – it applies the scope values to the **TagCloud** properties as well as the changes made in the **TagCloud** widget is also be reflected back and triggered within the angular scope change function.
+Two-way binding supports both the processes – it applies the scope values to the **TagCloud** properties as well as the changes made in the **TagCloud** widget is also be reflected back and triggered within the AngularJS scope change function.

 Apply the plugin and property assigning to the **TagCloud** widget element through the directive that starts with a letter **“e-“.**